What do you know about Gabonese foods? Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

 You can see how they make perfect Beignets through this short introduction.

-10. Fufu (Gabonese Thick Porridge)
+10. Fufu (Thick Porridge)

 Fufu calls for root crops/fruits as the main ingredients, and cassava roots/yams or plantains are the most famous.
 Simply serve a scoop of Fufu beside stews; you will be amazed by how they match the other well.

-11. Atanga (Dacryodes Edulis / Butter Fruit)
+11. Atanga (Dacryodes Edulis/Butter Fruit)

 What is the remarkable thing about this fruit that makes it appear on this list?
 I guarantee you this special Atanga will please your taste buds on the first go.